Front Range focus of CREJ conference on Oct. 19

 “It seems like maybe there is a new energy down in Colorado Springs,” Kboudi said.
 “It’s a less expensive alternative to Denver and we’re seeing a lot of job growth.”

-The CREJ Front Range conference will not just address the North-to-South bookends of the geographic area, but also will address a number of suburban and urban submarkets.
+The CREJ Front Range conference will address not just the north-to-south bookends of the geographic area but also a number of suburban and urban submarkets.

 Kboudi, for example, will talk about the Denver International Airport corridor.

-While there has been a lot of talk that overall the Denver-area commercial market might be in the 9th inning or even in overtime, the best is yet to come for the DIA corridor, according to Kboudi.
+While there has been a lot of talk that overall the Denver area commercial market might be in the 9th inning of the commercial real estate cycle, or even in overtime, the best is yet to come for the DIA corridor, according to Kboudi.

 “I don’t know what inning it is in, but I tell you for every deal done this year, an equal number of deals, if not more, will be done next year,” a trend that he expects to continue for a long time.